mauzeh/showcase/README.md

 What this code sample contains
 -----------------------------------
 In this code sample, two Doctrine Entities are implemented: users and tasks.
 Users may have one of four roles: super, admin, resource, and client.
 In the original app, admins may assign tasks to resources.
 Resources complete tasks, after which admins review their work and send it off to the assigned client.
-Clients can log in to the app to download the finished work.Supers are admins with some extra privileges.
+Clients can log in to the app to download the finished work.
+Supers are admins with some extra privileges.

 Tasks have one of five statuses: